fahdarhalai/fahdarhalai/README.md

 - ⚡ Fun fact: ...
 -->

-Hi there, I am a software engineering student at the National School of Applied Sciences (Kenitra, Morocco).
+I am a software engineering student at the National School of Applied Sciences (Kenitra, Morocco).
 - 🌱 I’m learning about JEE/Spring and Software Quality as well as Data Engineering.
 - 📫 How to reach me: [Twitter](https://twitter.com/fahd_arhalai) & [Linkedin](https://www.linkedin.com/in/fahdarhalai/).